mac-comp240-master/activities_4-parallel/2-race-conditions/README.md

 In this activity, you will practice using reduction to avoid race condtions.

-This is also the first activity where you will use a remote server.
-You will need to use ssh (secure shell) to login to the remote machine called wulver.macalester.edu.
-Use the user name and password that you were given.

-**NOTE:** At the terminal on wulver asking for your password, when you type your password, it will appears as if you are typing nothing at all.
-This is a security measure in the linux terminal (so people do not even know how long your password is).

-You will need to `git clone` once logged in to wulver in order to access the starter code on that machine.

 ### Trapezoidal Approximation

 The code provided here integrates by computing the area under the curve of the integral of a function, f(x), using the trapezoidal rule.
 In particular, this code will use the trapezoid areas at points along the curve, like this: